Lupton family: Religion, politics and philanthropy

+Joseph Lupton was President of Manchester New College, London (now Harris Manchester College, Oxford) from 1881 to 1886.

 William's descendants

 Arthur Lupton

 William III's children included Arthur (1809–1889) who moved to Newton Hall in Potternewton which he owned from the early 1840s.
 He subdivided some of the estate and Newton Grove was built in the 1850s.

 He married Jane Crawford on 25 April 1866 and moved to The Elms, which was given its original name, Headingley Castle.

 Darnton Lupton

 Darnton Lupton (1806–1873) lived at Potternewton Hall from the 1830s.
 He was the Mayor of Leeds in 1844 and a magistrate.
 He was a director of the Bank of Leeds.
 Darnton Lupton supported building Leeds Town Hall and as vice president of the Leeds Chamber of Commerce, presided over the Exhibition of Local Industry arranged in conjunction with its opening.
 He was a member of the welcoming party that greeted Queen Victoria and Prince Albert who opened the town hall on 7 September 1858.
 He was created a Chevalier of the Legion of Honour by Napoleon III for the Exhibit of Cloths in the Paris Exhibition of 1855.

 Darnton and Francis Lupton became co-owners of the Newton Hall estate when their brother sold it in 1870.

-He married, firstly, Sarah Darnton Lubbock (1806-1834) who died shortly after the birth in 1833 of Kate, their only child.
-He married, secondly, Anna Jane Busk (1813-1888), granddaughter of Sir Wadsworth Busk at St Peter's Church, Bradford in 1838.
+He married his first cousin, Sarah Darnton Luccock (1806–1834), daughter of John Luccock, who died shortly after the birth in 1833 of Kate, their only child.
+He then married Anna Jane Busk (1813–1888), granddaughter of Sir Wadsworth Busk at St Peter's Church, Bradford in 1838.
 Anna Lupton joined her cousin Lord Houghton and sister-in-law Frances Lupton in support of the North of England Council for Promoting the Higher Education of Women.

-Darnton's son, Alan (1847–1918) was a J.P. and chairman of H.R.
-Baines, publishers of The Graphic.